-Welcome to episode 14 of The Real Podcast, brought to you by Real Kombucha, brewers of the non-alcoholic alternative to a fine wine or champagne, now served in some of the UK’s best bars, restaurants, pubs and hotels, not to mention right here online.
+Welcome to episode 14 of The Real Podcast, brought to you by Real Kombucha, brewers of the non-alcoholic alternative to a sparkling wine, now served in some of the UK’s best bars, restaurants, pubs and hotels, not to mention right here online.
 Our podcast is available on Apple, Spotify, Google Podcasts… all the usual places, so make sure you subscribe.

 A born tech disruptor, Jamie Crummie co-founded the Too Good To Go app to try to tackle this problem, allowing consumers to connect with food sellers such as Morrisons, Costa Coffee, Cafe Nero and plenty of smaller independents, and collect “Magic Bags” of their waste produce at the end of each day at an affordable cost.
 It’s a bit like having a digital version of those supermarket discount shelves right there in your pocket.

 Amazingly, the app recently celebrated their millionth saved meal – testament to the strength of the movement they’ve helped to inspire.
 Jamie has subsequently been listed as one of Forbes 30 Under 30, although he claims that’s neither here nor there.